bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Process data anywhere in the world next to your users, delivering incredibly fast interactions.
-Active data management technology replicates field-level changes around the world based so your data is always in sync.
+Active data management technology replicates field-level changes around the world so data is always in sync and fresh.
         actions: []
         image: images/edgecomputingjamstack.png
         media_position: right